yugabyte/yugabyte-db/docs/content/latest/sample-data/chinook.md

 ### 1. Download the SQL scripts (Optional)

-The Chinook database that is compatible with YugabyteDB resides in the [`sample` directory of the YugabyteDB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).
+The Chinook SQL scripts that are compatible with YugabyteDB reside in the [`sample` directory of the YugabyteDB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).
 The following three files will be used for this exercise.

-- [`chinook_ddl.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_ddl.sql) — Creates the tables and constraints
+- [`chinook_ddl.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/chinook_ddl.sql) — Creates the tables and constraints
-- [`chinook_genres_artists_albums.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_genres_artists_albums.sql) — Loads artist and album information
+- [`chinook_genres_artists_albums.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/chinook_genres_artists_albums.sql) — Loads artist and album information
-- [`chinook_songs.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_songs.sql) — Loads individual song information
+- [`chinook_songs.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/chinook_songs.sql) — Loads individual song information

-Optionally, you can download them , but it is not necessary since they are all present under the `share` folder of the Yugabyte root directory.
+Optionally, you can download them, but it is not necessary since they are all present under the `share` folder of the Yugabyte root directory.

 ### 2. Open the YSQL shell